 The government is expected to construct affordable and low-rent houses.
 For example, the average housing price in Beijing is more than 50,000 in RMB (nearly 10,000 in AUD) per square meter which is too expensive for low-income migrants.
 They can hardly afford their accommodation if there are no alternatives provided.

 Relaxation of institutional barriers to civil rights is also crucial.
 Social welfare systems in China are largely based on the Hukou (known as the household registration system) which limits rural migrants’ access to equal rights such as voting and medical insurance.

-Another big concern is their children’s education, so implementation of preferential schooling policies for their children is required.
+Another big concern is their children’s education, so the implementation of preferential schooling policies for their children is required.
 Left-behind children in rural China has become a social concern because the lack of parental accompany and care has profound impacts on their future outcomes.

 It is also helpful to provide subsidies for their transportation costs.
 China’s great migration during the lunar New Year is the largest movement in the world.
-It is reported that some poor migrants have to travel approximately two thousand kilometres by motorcycle to head home for reunions.
+It is reported that some poor migrants have to travel approximately two thousand kilometers by motorcycle to head home for reunions.

-The most difficult factor can be the changes in Chinese society’s attitudes towards these rural to urban migrants because of prejudices they face in decision making processes as a marginalised community.
+The most difficult factor can be the changes in Chinese society’s attitudes towards these rural to urban migrants because of prejudices they face in decision-making processes as a marginalised community.
 They sometimes receive disrespect or even discrimination from citizens, which leads to disharmony in society.

 The study of China’s rural to urban migration can help to motivate the Chinese government and China’s general public to pay more attention to this imperative issue.
-It also contributes to eliminate the potential problems that come with the inequality suffered by these rural migrants who seek only to live a better life.
+It also contributes to eliminating the potential problems that come with the inequality suffered by these rural migrants who seek only to live a better life.